jfalcou/eve/doc/manual/functions/ieee/nextafter.rst

 Notes
 ******

-  - A ``pedantic_`` version ensures that if the second parameter is a Nan a Nan is returned to fit to the standard behaviour.
+  - A ``:ref:`pedantic_ <feature-decorator>``` version ensures that if the second parameter is a Nan a Nan is returned to fit to the standard behaviour.

 Example
 *******